psturm-swift/SwiftySignals/README.md

 ### Defining a timer
 A timer has an embedded signal `Timer.fired` which will fire after a given time.
 The timer can be started with the function `Timer.fireAfter(seconds:)`

-	class ViewController: NSViewController {
+	class TemperatureSensor {
 	    let timer = Timer()

 	    override func viewDidLoad() {
 	        timer
 	            .fired
+	            .then(
+					on: self,
-				.then(on: self, call: ViewController.timerUpdate)
+					call: TemperatureSensor.updateTemperature
+				)

 	        timer.fireAfter(seconds: 600)
 	    }
 	}

 The timer can be stopped by calling `Timer.invalidate()`.
 When the timer has fired it will never fire again unless you call explicitly `Timer.fireAfter(seconds:)` again.

 ### Defining a periodic timer
-A periodic timer works like the timer described before.
-It has a signal `PeriodicTimer.fired` where you can hook on your handler which should be executed when the timer fires.
-The interval of the timer is specified by the attribute `PerdiodicTimer.interval`.
+The `PeriodicTimer` is a timer which is called regularly in intervals.

+	class TemperatureSensor {
+	    let timer = PeriodicTimer()

+	    override func viewDidLoad() {
+	        timer
+	            .fired
+	            .then(
+					on: self,
+					call: TemperatureSensor.updateTemperature
+				)

+			timer.interval = 600
+	        timer.activate()
+	    }
+	}

-The timer can be started by `PeriodicTimer.activate`.
+You can change the fire interval by setting `PeriodicTimer.interval` to the interval length in seconds.
+The timer needs to be started by `PerdiodicTimer.activate()`.

 [1]:	https://travis-ci.org/psturm-swift/SwiftySignals